sergimartinez/sergimartinez.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in the School of Finance, Economics and Government of EAFIT University, where I coordinate the Seminar on Politics and Development and the DataPOL research group.
+My research mostly focuses on the legacy of violent experiences (and periods) and how and why it changes.

-Before moving to Colombia, I was a Postdoctoral Research Associate at the Bobst Center for Peace and Justice of Princeton University.
+Before moving to Colombia, I was a postdoctoral research associate at the [Bobst Center for Peace and Justice](https://bobst.princeton.edu/) of Princeton University.
 I received my PhD in 2022 from the European University Institute.
-Please find my CV [here](https://www.dropbox.com/scl/fi/p44dfo1097qxmnp2qs7rm/202409_cv.pdf?rlkey=ckc95vijofz17wq7rdibpn7yc&st=q3d14ajc&dl=0).
+You can find my CV [here](https://www.dropbox.com/scl/fi/p44dfo1097qxmnp2qs7rm/202409_cv.pdf?rlkey=ckc95vijofz17wq7rdibpn7yc&st=q3d14ajc&dl=0).
+Thanks for your visit!

-My research mostly focuses on the legacy of violent experiences (and periods) and how and why it changes.

 Publications